The following article is designed to give Incident IQ administrators an understanding of the following topics:

 Email 'To' Filter

 This filter allows districts to set condition requirements for rule execution that utilize the recipient of the requestor’s email as matching criteria.
-Using this filter you can create custom email recipient addresses for specific types of support requests, as opposed to only utilizing the ‘techhelp@[districtURL]’.
+Using this filter you can create custom email recipient addresses for specific types of support requests.
 For example, a requestor could send an email to ‘network@[districtURL]’ for a network-related issue or ‘payroll@[districtURL]’ for payroll-related issues if either of these are addresses are included in a rule using this conditions filter and the ‘Approve ticket creation from email’ action.

 Email Actions for Rule Execution